benbrastmckie/ModalHistory/README.md

 ### [Week 14: Formal Track Presentations](4_constitutive_explanation/14_week/14_week.md) (May 12)

 Presentations are intended to provide a brief (15min) and accessible overview of each project.
 For more information on final projects, see the [Final Projects](/final_projects/README.md).

+## Using this Course

+If you are interested in drawing from this course, don't hesitate to fork this repository, making all the changes you like.
+I ask that you do not reproduce a substantial portion of these resources without forking or otherwise citing their origins.

+Please feel free to reach out if you have any questions.